 Since that time many positive additions have occurred that promote consumer safety, including requirements for stricter labeling of drugs, with honest, thorough and specific patient package inserts that clearly outline the risks and benefits.
 Changes in research protocols led to development of Institutional Review Boards that oversee clinical research and help insure the safety of study subjects.
 Tamper-resistant packaging became mandatory in the 1980s.

 The onerous FDA approval

-The expanded FDA regulations and requirements for bringing new drugs to market has led to a laborious process in which new drugs now take about a decade to get from invention to market.
+The expanded FDA regulations and requirements for bringing new drugs to market has led to a laborious process in which new drugs now take about a decade of trials to get from invention to market.
 95% of new drugs fail to show safety and effectiveness and never make it.
 By some estimates, pharmaceutical companies spend hundreds of millions of dollars to get FDA approval for a new drug.
 If they have numerous drugs in the pipeline the estimate gets into the billions for each successful drug brought to market.

 Publication bias sets in when companies risk billions to bring a new drug to market.
 Ironically, the pressure to prove safety and effectiveness leads to the common occurrence in which numerous negative studies are hidden from the public while the few positive studies make it into the medical journals.
 Cases of scientific fraud, data manipulation, and deception are unfortunately common.